chloechiaw/nanomoe/README.md

 <img width="2600" height="940" alt="nanomoe_frontier" src="https://github.com/user-attachments/assets/34400ee1-1052-41c6-997c-888b22c1fee6" />

-I referred to [OLMoE](https://arxiv.org/abs/2409.02060) where they have a table of varying MoE sizes and their performance on 8 benchmarks.
-The smallest category of MoEs they use is 1B active parameters (compare this with nanochat's 561M params), which means a routing experiment costs time $$ and multiple GPUs.
+The smallest category of MoEs today use is 1B active parameters (compare this with nanochat's 561M params), which means a routing experiment costs time $$ and multiple GPUs.
 The architecture follows a typical MoE, the only new thing I added was quantile balancing (from Jianlin Su, used in Kimi K3).
 This is great because we don't need to do [hyperparameter sweeps](https://openathena.ai/blog/quantile-balancing/) and also deals with load balancing.

 ### Setup